UsabilityEngineering/ux-portfolio-adiiulio/j02/README.md

 ![Screenshot (101)](https://user-images.githubusercontent.com/112104599/206928062-8b5b160b-11f8-4a71-9b33-8454aa96413b.png)

 Now, how do I upload another entry?
-I remember doing this before for the ReaderHub project, but I absolutely do not remember how to do it.
+I recall doing this before for the ReaderHub project, but I absolutely do not remember how to do it.
 Does this mean that the website is not learnable enough or that I am just dumber than the rest of the people who use it?
 Since I do like to think about myself as an average person in the intelligence department, but I also don’t want to blame a platform that everyone seems to like so much, let’s just blame the fact that I only use GitHub in this class and move on with our lives.

-I tried to click on the icon of the pencil that allows me to modify the main text under the title UX portfolio and I tried to imitate the thing I had done for the previous journal entry, which would look something like this [title of this entry] (j02/).
+I tried to click on the pencil icon that allows me to modify the main text under the title UX portfolio and I tried to imitate the thing I had done for the previous journal entry, which would look something like this [title of this entry] (j02/).
 This didn’t work since the outcome after I clicked on “commit changes” was this:

 ![Screenshot (118)](https://user-images.githubusercontent.com/112104599/206928075-54b951b2-bf67-4bc8-905e-623e79a530ff.png)